Cricket St Thomas: Heritage at Risk Register

 In 2009 the estate was added to English Heritage's Heritage at Risk Register due to pressure from the development of the hotel and leisure facilities.
-Its vulnerability is now classed as 'Medium'.
+Its vulnerability is now classed as 'Medium', with its condition classed as 'Generally satisfactory but with significant localised problems'.

 Some parts of the grounds have been restored through Natural England's Environmental Stewardship Scheme.